-- 3.1 Public Sector Internal Audit Standards (PSIAS) published in 2013 and updated in 2016, 2017 and 2018 provide a definition, mission and core principles for internal audit and the activity and standards that must be met.
+- 3.1 The Public Sector Internal Audit Standards (PSIAS) were published in 2013 and updated in 2017.
+To supplement the PSIAS and provide specific guidance surrounding its application within a local government setting, the Chartered Institute of Public Finance and Accountancy (CIPFA) complied a Local Government Application Note, which was last updated in 2019.
+PSIAS provide a definition, mission and core principles for internal audit and the activity and standards that must be met.
 They include a Code of Ethics which Internal Auditors must conform to, covering integrity, objectivity, confidentiality and competency.
-They are mandatory for all internal audit departments in the UK public sector.
-The Internal Audit Manager will report periodically to Chief Officers and the Audit Committee regarding the internal audit service's conformance to the Code of Ethics and Standards. - 3.2 PSIAS state that the charter must: - Define the terms 'board' and 'senior management' for the purposes of internal audit activity.
-For the purpose of this Charter the board will be known as the Audit Committee. - Cover the arrangements for appropriate resourcing; - Define the role of internal audit in any fraud related work; and - Include arrangements for avoiding conflicts of interest if internal audit undertakes non-audit activities.

-4. Authority, Independence and Objectivity

-- 4.1 PSIAS state that 'Organisational independence is effectively achieved when the Internal Audit Manager reports functionally to the 'board.'
-Within Flintshire the Audit Committee is equivalent to the 'Board' and the Chief Officers Team constitutes 'Senior Management'.
-The Audit Committee fulfils most of the roles of the 'board'.
-It is responsible for: - approving the internal audit charter; - approving the internal audit Strategic and Operational plans; - receiving reports from the Internal Audit Manager on the departments performance relative to its plan and other matters; and - making appropriate enquiries of management and the Internal Audit Manager to determine whether there are inappropriate scope or resource limitations. - 4.2 The Internal Audits budget is approved annually as part of the Council's overall budget.
-Remuneration and arrangements for the appointment and removal of the Internal Audit Manager are managed in accordance with the Council's adopted HR policies.
+They are mandatory for all internal audit service providers in the UK public sector.
+The Internal Audit, Performance & Risk -Manager will report periodically to Chief Officers and the Governance & Audit Committee regarding the internal audit service's conformance to the Code of Ethics and Standards. - 3.2 PSIAS state that the charter must: - Define the terms 'board' and 'senior management' for the purposes of internal audit activity.
+For the purpose of this Charter the board will be known as the Governance & Audit Committee. - Cover the arrangements for appropriate resourcing; - Define the role of internal audit in any fraud related work; and - Include arrangements for avoiding conflicts of interest if internal audit undertakes non-audit activities. - 4.
+Authority, Independence and Objectivity - 4.1 PSIAS state that 'Organisational independence is effectively achieved when the Internal Audit, Performance & Risk Manager reports functionally to the 'board.'
+Within Flintshire the Governance & Audit Committee is equivalent to the 'Board' and the Chief Officers' Team constitutes 'Senior Management'.
+The Governance & Audit Committee fulfils most of the roles of the 'board'.
+It is responsible for: - approving the Internal Audit Charter; - approving the risk based internal audit Sstrategic and Ooperational plans; - receiving reports from the Internal Audit, Performance & Risk Manager on the internal audit departments performance relative to its plan and other matters; and - making appropriate enquiries of management and the Internal Audit.
+Performance & Risk Manager to determine whether there are inappropriate scope or resource limitations. - 4.2 The linternal Aaudit budget is approved annually as part of the Council's overall budget.
+Remuneration and arrangements for the appointment and removal of the Internal Audit, Performance & Risk Manager are managed in accordance with the

+Council's adopted HR policies.